iscrow/RPiDiskWiper/README.md

 * Wiping: both LEDs in sync show a heartbeat pattern: .._.._.._
 * Done: Normal LED function.
 Green show sdcard access and RED one is solid on
 * Error: Green is off and Red flashed on and off ._._._

+After wipe, the script creates a DOS partition table on the disk with a single partition and formats is at FAT32.
+You can change the filesystem in `wiper`.
+It also adds a timestamp file on the newly created filesystem.